Ireland Travel Guide: The Best Pubs in Galway, Ireland

 Tig Coili

-On my first visit to Galway in 2015, I stayed at an adorable Airbnb with the best hosts ever (search for the Zen Den here and get a discount on your booking!).
+On my first visit to Galway in 2015, I stayed at an adorable Airbnb with the best hosts ever.
 They emphatically recommended that I visit Tig Coili for a traditional Irish music session.

 This might have been when I fell in love with Galway.

 It was a sunny Sunday afternoon and the pub was filled to the brim with people singing along to the musicians.
 When I returned to Galway in 2018, it was the first place I visited.
-I was immediately welcomed by the trad, a pint, and fun conversations with locals.
+I was immediately welcomed by the traditional music, a pint, and fun conversations with locals.

 You’ll know it by the piles of people spilling out of the front door.
 But don’t worry, they’ll make room for you!